• Skip to primary navigation

 The major courses at Miles Community College include General studies, Registered Nursing, Business administration and management, Equestrian studies, Range science and management, Web page, digital/multimedia, and information resources design.

 It has about 420 undergraduate students.
-Getting admitted to this institution is easy since it has an open admission policy.
+It is easy to get admitted to this institution since it has an open admission policy.

 Apply To This School